UmerCodez/DroidPad/README.md

    Design your control pads by dragging and dropping components like buttons, sliders, and switches.

 2. **Multi-Protocol Support and Seamless Server Connections**
 Easily configure your control pad to act as a client for network protocols such as **WebSocket, MQTT, TCP, and UDP**.
 Once configured, the control pad can connect to servers using any of these protocols.
-Interact with your control pad’s components—like buttons, switches, and sliders—to send real-time commands directly to the connected server and process those commands at server side
+Interact with your control pad’s components—like buttons, switches, and sliders—to send real-time commands directly to the connected server (or BLE client) and process those commands at server (or BLE Client) side

 ## How It Works (4 steps)